yaacov/harproxyserver/README.md

   - --key-file <file>: Path to the TLS private key file (required when using --tls).
   - --cert-file <file>: Path to the TLS certificate file (required when using --tls).
   - --filter-endpoint-regexp <string>: RegExp to use when filtering a har file (filtered har file will include only matching endpoints)
+  - --sanitize <boolean>: Remove headers and cookies when filtering a har file

 # License